barionleg/cesium.wiki.gs/Architecture.md

 visualizers.update(currentTime);
 ```

-While the above example is only 9 lines of code (ignoring comments), there's obviously a lot of work being done under-the-hood to parse and visualize the data.
+While the above example is only nine lines of code ignoring comments, there's obviously a lot of work being done under-the-hood to parse and visualize the data.
 There's also plenty of room for extending and customizing behavior for each use case.
-The primary concept not seen in the above code is DynamicObject, which are created by the call to processCzml and populate the dynamicObjectCollection.
-These object in turn, contain instances of DynamicProperty, which map to a CZML standard object and in most cases of a direct analogue to a Cesium primitive.
-For example, Billboard.
-For example, the below code gets all of the objects in the collection, see if they have a DynamicBillboard instance with a DynamicProperty indicating scale and retrieve the scale value for the current time.
+The primary concept not seen in the above code is `DynamicObject`, which are created by the call to `processCzml` and populate the `dynamicObjectCollection`.
+These object in turn, contain instances of `DynamicProperty`, which map to a CZML standard object and in most cases of a direct analogue to a Cesium primitive, e.g., `Billboard`.
+For example, the code below gets all of the objects in the collection, sees if they have a `DynamicBillboard` instance with a `DynamicProperty` indicating scale, and retrieves the scale value for the current time.

 ```javascript
 var dynamicObjects = dynamicObjectCollection.getObjects();